decentralized-identity/didwebvh-py/README.md

-# Trust DID Web - Python
+# DID Web Verified Hostory - Python

-This repository includes Python libraries for working with `did:webvh` (Trust DID Web) DID documents and the underlying log format.
+This repository includes Python libraries for working with `did:webvh` (DID Web Verified History) DID documents and the underlying log format.
 Methods are provided for provisioning and updating DID documents as well as a resolving existing `did:webvh` DIDs.
 Currently, version 0.4 of [the specification](https://bcgov.github.io/trustdidweb/) is implemented.

 ## Prerequisites